 Centre requirements and, in addition at least a grade 5 in GCSE English Language and English Literature and a grade 5 in either GCSE Drama, Dance, Music or Performing Arts.
 The Assessment Process A Level Will be assessed through a combination of 3 Components: Component 1: Drama and Theatre A 3-hour written exam paper, which is 40% of the final grade.
-This unit involves exploring 2 contrasting play texts (Our Country's Good and Hedda Gabler) as a Director, Designer and a Performer.
+This unit involves exploring 2 contrasting play texts as a Director, Designer and a Performer.
 It also involves watching and responding to live theatre.
-Component 2: Creating Original Drama (Practical) This unit involves devising original performance work based on a chosen stimulus and writing a Working Notebook that accompanies this.
-This unit accounts for 30% of the final A level grade.
-Component 3: Making Theatre (Practical) This unit involves performing 3 extracts from plays, allowing practical exploration and interpretation whilst applying the working methods of a Drama Practitioner.
-This unit is marked by a visiting External Examiner, and counts for 30% of the final A Level grade.
+Component 2: Creating Original Drama (Practical) This unit involves devising original performance work based on a set stimulus, and accounts for 30% of the final A level grade.
+Component 3: Making Theatre (Practical) This unit involves performing 3 extracts from plays, allowing practical exploration and interpretation, and is marked by a visiting External Examiner.
+This unit counts for 30% of the final A Level grade.
 The Course Exploring Theatre Practitioners techniques, studying contrasting play texts, watching and reviewing live theatre, preparing and performing practical pieces, working as part of an ensemble, learning rehearsal techniques through direction, taking part in vocal and physical workshops, working as a Director, devising a piece of theatre in response to a given stimulus, evaluating own and others work, exploring the context of plays, as well as their significance, and completing both practical and written exams.
-We also study lighting, set, costume and sound design.
-In the Classroom Teaching is workshop-based and student-centred, and each student works collaboratively and receives 1 to 1 support throughout the course.
-By the end of the course students should understand the roles of Performers, Directors and Designers and have worked in all these capacities on multiple occasions.
+In the Classroom Teaching is workshop-based and student-centred, and each student receives 1 to 1 support throughout the course.
+By the end of the course students should understand the roles of both Performers and Directors and have worked in both of these capacities on multiple occasions.
 In the Future Careers in the performing arts industry as Performers, Directors, Technicians, Communications, Theatre Administration and Teaching.
 The confidence gained in Drama A Level can be applied in multiple careers.
 Extra-Curricular:

 Each year 6th form Drama students perform as part of the Shakespeare Schools Festival.
 We also perform a whole school musical production each year.
 Sixth Form Drama students are also given the leadership opportunity to run Drama clubs for lower school.
 Centre requirements and, in addition, grade 6 or above in GCSE English and Mathematics.
 The Assessment Process The course divides naturally into two discrete areas: microeconomics (looking at individual firms, industries and consumers) and macroeconomics (investigating the national and international economies).
-There are three two-hour exams at the end of Year 13, each making up a third of the overall assessment: Paper 1 - Markets and market failure (assessing the microeconomic content) Paper 2 - National and international economy (assessing the macroeconomic content) Paper 3 - Economic principles and issues (synoptic, assessing the entire syllabus) The Course Economics is topical in nature and highly relevant to our everyday experience.
+There are three twohour exams at the end of Year 13, each making up a third of the overall assessment: Paper 1 - Markets and market failure (assessing the microeconomic content) Paper 2 - National and international economy (assessing the macroeconomic content) Paper 3 - Economic principles and issues (synoptic, assessing the entire syllabus) The Course Economics is topical in nature and highly relevant to our everyday experience.
 We analyse and debate a range of current national and international issues.
-Topics include: Year 1 Microeconomics: basic principles; the operation of markets; costs and revenues; competitive markets; market failure and government intervention.
-Macroeconomics: measurement of UK economic performance and economic policy.
-Year 2 Microeconomics: behavioural economics; poverty and inequality; the labour market; market structures (competition and monopoly).
-Macroeconomics: UK economic performance; financial markets; monetary, fiscal and supply side policies; globalisation; trade; balance of payments; exchange rates; economic development.
+Topics include: Year 1

+Microeconomics: basic principles; the operation of markets; costs and revenues; competitive markets; market failure and government intervention Macroeconomics: measurement of UK economic performance and economic policy.
+Year 2 Microeconomics: behavioural economics; poverty and inequality; the labour market: market structures (competition and monopoly).
+Macroeconomics: UK economic performance: financial markets: monetary, fiscal and supply side policies; globalisation; trade; balance of payments; exchange rates; economic development.